Bandwidth/shared-components/src/components/DragGroup/DragGroup.md

 This component doesn't lend itself well to compatibility with redux-form due to the complex and dynamic shape of its data.
 If you need to include a DragGroup inside a redux-form powered form, it's recommended that you simply create a typical Redux container for the DragGroup and handle its state outside of your form, then merge the state in during the submit phase.

-If you need to integrate this component as a Field, it's recommended that you write a wrapping stateful component around it which serializes the state before passing it along to an `onChange` prop, and deserializes incoming state from a `value` prop.
+If you need to integrate this component as a Field, the easiest way would be to write a wrapping stateful component around it which serializes the state before passing it along to an `onChange` prop, and deserializes incoming state from a `value` prop.

+If you want to fully control field manipulation using nested redux-form FieldArrays, you'll need to write your own logic for updating redux-form state using its [action creators](https://redux-form.com/7.2.0/docs/api/actioncreators.md/).
+This looks entirely possible, but might be a good bit of work.

 ### Another example: horizontal groups